Logo Landeshauptstadt München

 Things get emotional on the last day of the Oktoberfest.
 Photo: Sebastian Lehner

-Video: The Kehraus 2024 was so beautiful
+Video: The Kehraus 2025

 Beitrag auf Instagram ansehen.

-The final in the beer tents
+The final hurrah in the beer tents